amna-572/amna-572/README.md

   status: "Code karo, API banao, explanation kam karo",
   motto: "Why explain when you can demonstrate with working code?",
   currentlyLearning: ["How to let my APIs do the talking"],
-  workingOn: "Building stuff that actually works instead of PowerPoint presentations",
   askMeAbout: ["APIs that speak for themselves", "Code that doesn't need explanation"],
   funFact: "I believe actions speak louder than words... especially HTTP actions! 😄" }